PilotVader/117secops/content/projects/30-day-mydfir-soc-analyst-challenge-part0.md

   totalParts: 30
 ---

-# Introduction: Embarking on the 30-Days MYDFIR SOC Analyst Challenge
+# Introduction to the 30-Days MYDFIR SOC Analyst Challenge